garrandall/popular-music-data/tracks/who--what--travis-scott.md

 Then shoot your producer (Yeah)
 Then she fuck the gang, get banged
 And fuck on the group, she a groupie (Yeah)
-Love her when she choosin', hmm (Yeah)
+Love her when she choosin', hm (Yeah)
-Big bankroll it's soothin', hmm (Yeah)
+Big bankroll it's soothin', hm (Yeah)
 Pull up with sticks in a Sprinter bus
 I make 'em cuddle up, this not a movie